Addinsoft/Ready-to-run/README.md

 Optional data:
 * **S**: Preference data
 * **Ideal**: Activate this option if the assessors have qualified an ideal product, and specify how the ideal product is named in the Products field

+### Descriptive statistics
+Use this tool to calculate descriptive statistics.

+Model:

+    XLSTAT.Models.Functionalities.UNI

+Required data (minimum one of the following fields):
+* **X**: quantitative data
+* **Q**: qualitative data
+* **W**: weights
+* **G**: subsamples

+### External Preference Mapping (PREFMAP)
+Use External Preference Mapping (PREFMAP) to model and graphically represent the preference of assessors for a series of objects depending on objective criteria or linear combinations of criteria.

+Model:

+    XLSTAT.Models.Functionalities.PFM

+Required data:
+* **Y**: preference data
+The table contains the various objects (products) studied in the rows, and the assessors in the columns.
+This is reversed in transposed mode.

+* **X**: configuration
+Select the data corresponding to the objective descriptors or to a 2- or 3-dimensional configuration if a method has already been used to generate the configuration.

+Optional data:
+* **ObsLabels**: observation labels

 ### Free sorting